I have a strong sense of God/Higher Power/Source (however I define that) in my life.

 People who know me well would say I’m a fun-loving person.

-I have at least one hobby or interest that I am passionate about and make regular time for.
+I have at least one hobby or interest that I am passionate about and make time for it on a regular basis.

 I love to try new things, new activities, new ways to have fun.